Kevin Seitzer: Personal life

-Seitzer and his wife, Beth, reside in Leawood, Kansas.
-They have four sons, Tyler, Brandon, Nick and Cameron.
-They have two grandsons, Weston and Max.
-His stepson Nick Graffeo was drafted as a pitcher by the Kansas City Royals in the 2010 draft.
-He was released on March 29, 2013, by the Royals.
-His son Cameron was an infielder in the Chicago White Sox organization from 2011 to 2018; he is now a coach for the Great Falls Voyagers.
+Seitzer and his wife reside in Loch Lloyd, Missouri.
+They have four sons and two grandsons.
+His stepson Nick Graffeo was drafted as a pitcher by the Kansas City Royals in the 2010 MLB draft, then was released in March 2013, by the Royals.
+Seitzer's son Cameron was an infielder in the Chicago White Sox organization from 2011 to 2018; he is now a hitting coach for the Charlotte Knights.

 Seitzer owns and operates a baseball and softball training facility in Kansas City, Missouri, called Mac-N-Seitz Baseball and Softball with former Royals teammate Mike Macfarlane.